Study of decoherence in radial local phonon hopping within trapped-ion string: Introduction

 In this study, we investigate the hopping process of radial local phonons in a trapped-ion system, focusing on the coherence preservation and decoherence mechanisms for phonons in localized regions.
-We analyze the phonon hopping decoherence in terms of the decay time and the number of oscillations, which provide insights for understanding hopping behavior and system fidelity in processes involving phonons.
-Regarding the decoherence mechanism, we assume that the Coulomb interaction between ions triggers a nonlinear coupling between different vibrational modes in the $y$ and $z$ directions, leading to the generation of a Kerr-type Hamiltonian \cite{roos2008nonlinear,nie2009theory}.
-In numerical simulations, although we do not obtain a quantitative agreement with experimental results up to a small ratio, we confirm similar overall trends to those in the experimental results, which validates our theoretical model .
+We analyze phonon-hopping coherence in terms of decay time and the number of oscillations.
+Regarding the decoherence mechanism, we consider multiple physical processes that can affect phonon-hopping coherence.
+The Coulomb interaction between the ions induces a nonlinear coupling between the vibrational modes in the $y$ and $z$ directions, giving rise to a Kerr-type Hamiltonian.
+In addition, environmental electric-potential noise is another relevant source of decoherence in radial phonon dynamics.
+We investigate the effects of these factors and compare their contributions to the experimentally observed decay in the phonon-hopping process.